particle-iot/docs/src/content/faq/particle-tools/local-build.md

 git checkout release/v0.7.0
 ```

 - Then do a build.
-This will build all of the system firmware, plus Tinker, for the Photon.
+This will build all of the Device OS firmware, plus Tinker, for the Photon.

 ### Building